PX4/PX4-Autopilot/nuttx-configs/s2740vc-v1/include/README.txt

-This directory contains header files unique to the S2740VC board.
+This directory contains header files unique to the S2740VC board using STM32F302K8